favsto/intech-compute-balancing/support/setup/worker_image/README.md

 ## Assets project

 This project contains all useful assets.
 The Workers Project needs these stuffs to work as expected.
+First of all, you need to create a new project.
+Keep in mind its id because you need it into your code.
+The id of this project within the InTech tour is "intech-lab-01".

+Please note that the id of this project is often hardcoded into my code.
+If you use a your project you need to replace "intech-lab-01" with your id (apologize).

 ### Google Cloud Storage